 - Food waste is even more important during COVID-19

 “Tracking food waste during COVID-19 is essential since the status quo has been altered and we want to maintain good business practices,” says Hartman.
-“With changes in patient census, we want to adjust for costs and food waste along with labor as these are our two largest expenses.”
+“With changes in patient census, we want to adjust our costs, and food, along with labor, is our largest expense.”

 - There’s more to do